Fiona McFarlane: Life and career

 McFarlane was born in Sydney, Australia in 1978.
 She studied English at the University of Sydney, the University of Cambridge and the University of Texas at Austin.

-Her debut novel, The Night Guest, was published in 2013 and is about a retired widow who lives alone and suffers from dementia.
+Her debut novel, The Night Guest, was published in 2013 and is about a retired widow with dementia who lives alone.
 It won the Voss Literary Prize and the UTS Glenda Adams Award for New Writing at the New South Wales Premier's Literary Awards.
 It was also shortlisted for the Miles Franklin Award, the Stella Prize and the Guardian First Book Award.

 In 2017, McFarlane won the Dylan Thomas Prize for her collection of short stories, The High Places.

 She was shortlisted for the Fiction Book Award at the 2023 Queensland Literary Awards and for the Fiction Award at the 2023 Prime Minister's Literary Awards for The Sun Walks Down (2022).

 In 2025, her short story collection Highway 13 won The Story Prize.

 McFarlane's writing has also appeared in Zoetrope: All-Story, Southerly and The New Yorker.